stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 ------------------------------------------------------------

-Q29) “An error message popped up.”
+Q30) “An error message popped up.”
 A) **Read it.**
    UWUVCI’s messages are written to tell you exactly what’s wrong.
    If it mentions a file, check that path.
    If it says “missing dependency,” rerun the installer.
    If it says “drive full,” free up space.
-   It’s not random — it’s there to help you.
+   It’s not random, it’s there to help you.

 ============================================================
  📺 Extra Resources